GoogleChrome/web.dev/src/site/content/en/media/pwa-with-offline-streaming/index.md

   data: dataChunk,
 }

-// Name the store that will hold your data const storeName = 'fileChunksStorage'
+// Name of the store that will hold your data. const storeName = 'fileChunksStorage'

-// `db` is an instance of `IDBDatabase` const transaction = db.transaction([storeName], 'readwrite');
+// `db` is an instance of `IDBDatabase`. const transaction = db.transaction([storeName], 'readwrite');
 const store = transaction.objectStore(storeName);
 const putRequest = store.put(data);